 We are trying to engage as many interested parties as possible - residents; businesses; visitors; partners - to shape the Council and the services it provides.
-Calderdale Conversations is a new opportunity for people across the region to talk about the things most important to them.
-The ideas they have about Calderdale and the things they'd like to see happen or be done differently.
+Calderdale Conversations is an opportunity for people across the region to talk about the things most important to them - the ideas they have about Calderdale and the things they'd like to see happen or be done differently.
 We want to expand these conversations, having them more often and in new ways, engaging with people to play a direct role in how the place changes and grows and creating new partnerships so that together we can reach our vision for the place.

-So what will Calderdale look like in 2024?
-Will we be known for our kindness and resilience, with volunteering being seen as a natural part of life and work encouraged and enabled by corporate opportunities and small businesses, schools and colleges alike?
-Will we be even more distinctive in the arts, bursting at the seams with talented, creative young people where people of all ages are encouraged to find a creative core and express it through music, the arts and the written word?
-Will talent be nurtured and developed so that young people are as ready for work as possible when the time comes for them to enter the working world, equipped with the necessary skills to operate confidently in the workplace and understand and adapt to the fastchanging nature of modern business.
-Will Calderdale be recognised as a place where businesses are encouraged to thrive and be enterprising attracted by supporting transport infrastructure, housing, tourism, food and drink, nighttime economy, culture and events bringing in employees, suppliers and customers?
-Will we be bigger, better, more diverse, more inclusive, more supportive, more creative, living a larger life in the most attractive place to work, live and play?
+So, what will Calderdale look like in 2024?
+Will we be known for our kindness and resilience, with volunteering being seen as a natural part of life and work encouraged and enabled wherever possible?
+Will we be even more distinctive in the arts, with people of all ages being encouraged to find a creative core and to express it?
+Will talent be nurtured and developed so that young people are ready to operate confidently in the workplace, understanding, adapting to and influencing the fast-changing nature of modern business?
+Will Calderdale be recognised as a place where businesses are encouraged to thrive and be enterprising, attracted by a vibrant scene and good supporting infrastructure?

+Together we have lived through challenging days.
+Together we can define a future that may yet prove to be bigger, better, more diverse, more inclusive, more supportive, more creative, more connected, living a larger life in the most attractive place to work, live and play.